asciamanna/asciamanna.github.io/_drafts/the-importance-of-static-code-analysis.md

 ###Ratcheting

-Ratcheting is typically employed as a way to ensure that the overall codebase is getting better over time by introducing a practice gradually.
+Ratcheting is a technique to ensure that the overall codebase is getting better over time by introducing a practice gradually.
 [Jez Humble](https://twitter.com/jezhumble "Jez's twitter account") describes it in his book _[Continuous Delivery](http://continuousdelivery.com/)_.
 In his example he states that instead of failing the build on a single compiler warning or TODO comment it only fails the build if the number of these breaches increase as compared to the previous build or, if your team is more aggressive, only pass if the number of these breaches decrease as compared to the previous build.

 You can employ this same technique at a more granular level to determine if a specific rule should break the build or not.
 For example you may have a rule that states a class can't be more than 100 lines of code.
 If a legacy class is 300 lines of code and stays that size or gets smaller the rule can continue to pass.
 But if it becomes 301 lines of code the rule will break the build.
 It's also important to configure these rules so that all new classes will breach the rule if they are larger than 100 lines of code.

 ###Don't Go Backwards

 Once you have rules in place you may feel the same kinds of pressure I've mentioned earlier which may encourage you to ease the rules.
-While it may feel like the "pragmatic" thing to do in the moment I recommend that you fight this urge as you will lose your early warning system.
+While it may feel like the "pragmatic" thing to do in the moment, I recommend that you fight this urge as you will lose your early warning system.

 ##Conclusion
 I will be writing more about static analysis tools in the future.
 In the meantime give one of these tools a try and you'll see that there are significant benefits that can be gained by having this level of detailed analysis of your codebase on every build.